kenchoong/setel2/words/README.md

 I definitely need to explore more about Kubernetes.
 Never have chance to work on this before, if use this in my situation right now, is like overkill already 😂

-Happy to talk you guys, I learned a lot in the whole process.
+Happy to talk you guys, I learned a lot in the whole process and open some new doors for me.
 Anyway, hope we can work together one day.

 Thanks for reading and Have a good day.